-This inner dissonance between what society deems “normal” – acting in terms of self-interest and reason – and what the underground man holds indispensable – “an absolutely free choice” – prevents him from assimilating and behaving normally.
+This inner dissonance between what society deems “normal” – acting in terms of self-interest and reason – and what the underground man holds as indispensable – “an absolutely free choice” – prevents him from assimilating and behaving normally.
 His inner conflict manifests itself in a form of a dual hatred: hatred of society and hatred of self.
 In his hatred of society he vehemently mocks and satirizes determinism and its supposed laws of nature.
 “When, to begin with, in the course of all these thousands of years has man ever acted in accordance with his own interests?” he demands.
-How natural are the “laws of nature” if man has never acted in accordance with them?
+He questions the validity of the “laws of nature” because man has never acted in accordance with them.
 He points to Napoleon and Attila as evidence that development of society in accordance with the laws of nature does not necessarily lead to the betterment of society.
 Our protagonist argues that “civilization has made man, if not more bloodthirsty, then certainly more hideously and more contemptibly bloodthirsty.”
 (282) He also refuses to elevate the supposed benefits of determinism to the level of salvation: "if it should rain, I might crawl into [a hencoop] to avoid getting wet, but I would never pretend that the hencoop was a palace out of gratitude…" (292).
 The advantages of a hencoop when it is raining can’t be denied but to elevate the hencoop into a palace for its practical advantages is, to him, a fallacy.

 At the core of the underground man’s ravings it is clear that he recognizes the allure of determinism derived from a social utilitarian stand point; once all of man is shown where his true interests lie and how to act accordingly he would improve the condition of mankind.
-Acting in the interest of his self-interest would also be in the interest of society as a whole.
+Acting in the interest of his self-preservation would also be in the interest of society as a whole.
 The underground man also recognizes that underneath the tempting allure of determinism lies its morbid truth, revealed when it is taken to its logical conclusion.
 The underground man posits that when our best interests are contrived by “taking the averages of statistical figures and relying on scientific and economic formulae,” (280) and are laid out for us to follow without question, when freedom of choice is taken out of the equation, it is equivalent to death.
 In a world where man is directed along the lines of natural laws, according to mathematics, according to the principle of twice-two-makes-four then “he himself is nothing more than a sort of piano-key or organ-stop…so that whatever he does is not done of his own will at all, but of itself, according to the laws of nature” (282).
 “Twice-two-makes-four is not life, gentlemen.
 It is the beginning of death” (290).